Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Adelaide Steamship Company

-* NEW – Two new pages added with items of Manoora memorabilia as well as a complete Deck Plan - placed online late August 2011.
+Complete with items of Manoora Memorabilia as well as a complete Deck Plan

 TSMV Manoora berthed in Sydney